Revisiting the Adversarial Robustness-Accuracy Tradeoff in Robot Learning: Introduction

 \section{Introduction}

 Adversarial attacks are well-studied vulnerabilities of deep neural networks \cite{szegedy2013intriguing,goodfellow2014explaining}.
-These norm-bounded input perturbations make the network completely change its decision compared to the unaltered input and can have catastrophic impact in practical robotics applications.
-Furthermore, the critical issue of adversarial attacks is that the perturbed inputs are barely distinguishable from the original input by humans.
-At the same time, the attacker can make the networks produce arbitrarily incorrect outputs and decision.
-For instance, Figure \ref{fig:advsteps} shows such adversarial attacks norm-bounded by various magnitudes on images.
-Most realistic-sized compute vision networks can be fooled by perturbations that change each pixel by a maximum of 4\% (i.e., a $l_\infty$-norm less or equal to 8) while being barely noticeable by humans.
+These norm-bounded input perturbations make the network change its decision compared to the unaltered input and can have catastrophic impact in practical robotics applications.
+Critically, the adversarially altered inputs are barely distinguishable from the original input by humans.
+Most realistic-sized computer vision networks can be fooled by perturbations that change each pixel by a maximum of 4\% (i.e., a $l_\infty$-norm less or equal to 8) while being barely noticeable by humans.

-The vulnerability of neural networks to adversarial attacks raises critical concerns about their deployment in robotic tasks where physical damage and safety are at risk.
-Notably, the existence of adversarial examples raises the following question: \begin{quote} \emph{If a human's decision is not affected by adversarial attacks, then why should we trust a robot that can be fooled by such attacks?} \end{quote} From a pure safety point of view, we may require image processing networks deployed in safety-critical applications to be robust regarding manipulating each pixel by up a few percent as such a change would not impair the decision of a human controlling the system.
+Adversarial robustness is an important consideration in the development of robotic applications, as it ensures that the robot's behavior remains consistent and predictable in the presence of perturbations or attacks.
+In the real world, robots must be able to operate in a variety of environments and under a wide range of conditions, some of which may be outside of their training data or beyond their control.
+Adversarial robustness allows robots to continue functioning effectively even when faced with such challenges, improving their reliability and safety in real-world applications.
+Additionally, as robots become more integrated into society and are given greater autonomy, it becomes increasingly important to ensure that they are not susceptible to manipulation or exploitation by malicious actors.
+Adversarial robustness helps to protect against such threats and ensure that robots can be trusted to behave in a predictable and responsible manner.

 Robust learning aims to tackle the problem by training networks that are immune to adversarial or other types of attacks \cite{wald1945statistical,huber1964robust,atkeson1997robot,xu2009robustness,madry2017towards,song2018improving,biggio2012poisoning,konstantinov2019robust}.
 One of the most dominant approaches for training robust models is adversarial training which adds adversarial perturbations to the training data online during and throughout the learning procedure \cite{wald1945statistical,madry2017towards}.
 Adversarial training methods improve the test-time robustness on adversarial examples at the critical cost of lower nominal accuracy \cite{raghunathan2019adversarial,zhang2018efficient,tsipras2018robustness}.
 For instance, the advanced adversarial training algorithm of \cite{zhang2019theoretically}, which won the NeurIPS 2018 Adversarial Vision Challenge, yielded a robust network with an accuracy of 89\% on the CIFAR-10 dataset.
 In contrast, standard training algorithms can easily produce non-robust networks with an accuracy above 96\% on this dataset \cite{zagoruyko2016wide}.
 This dilemma of choosing between an accurate but vulnerable and a robust but less accurate model is known as the robustness-accuracy trade-off \cite{tsipras2018robustness,zhang2019theoretically,raghunathan2019adversarial}.